saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/issue-tracking/jira.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Integrate your Backtrace and Atlassian Jira accounts so that you can create and update issues in Jira for errors reported to Backtrace.
+Integrate your Backtrace and Atlassian Jira instances to create and update issues in Jira for errors reported to Backtrace.

 ## What You'll Need
 - A Backtrace account ([log in](https://backtrace.io/login) or [sign up](https://backtrace.io/sign-up) for a free license)